Why aren't leads reaching me? a triage playbook

 Symptom 4.
 Leads reply but they are the wrong people

-Most likely cause: the ICP is too loose, or the signal you are running surfaces a different intent than you read into the name. top_active_profiles sounds like buyers but it surfaces content authors; recently_raised_funds finds congratulators as often as founders.
+Most likely cause: the buyer profile is too broad, or the signal you are running finds a different intent than you read into the name. top_active_profiles sounds like buyers but it finds content authors; recently_raised_funds finds people congratulating the company as often as founders.

 Fix:

-- For ICP-loose: add a hard-no clause to the ICP description (“not students, not consultants, not agency owners unless they are buying for a client”).
+• If the buyer profile is too broad: add a hard-no clause to the buyer profile description (“not students, not consultants, not agency owners unless they are buying for a client”).
 The scorer respects negative criteria.

 The rule for all four